 #2 Sleep close to your baby

 Worldwide and throughout history mothers have found that breastfeeding has been made easier at night if they keep baby close or take their baby into bed with them and feed lying down; both mother and baby sleep better this way.
 There are ways to prepare a sleeping surface for safe shared sleep and it is far better to be pre-prepared than to bring baby to bed without addressing the safety issues.
 If you are interested in reading more about how to co-sleep safely have a look at Bed-Sharing With Baby and Sweet Sleep: Nighttime and Naptime Strategies for the Breastfeeding Family, LLLI, 2014.
 You can read my review here.

 #3 Co-sleeper crib

 There are several ways to keep baby close at night.
-Some mothers keep their babies in bed with them all or part of the night but others prefer a cot or crib attached to the bed such as this Bedside Crib or the Arm’s Reach Co-Sleeper.
+Some mothers keep their babies in bed with them all or part of the night but others prefer a cot or crib attached to the bed.
 Always check reviews and follow manufacturer’s safety instructions carefully if using this type of cot.
-Other families put baby in their own cot in the mother’s room; while others sleep with their baby on a mattress on the floor.
+Some families put baby in their own cot in the mother’s room; while others sleep next to their baby on a mattress on the floor.

 #4 New sleep triggers